vueup/vue-quill/docs/content/guide/installation.md

 ## CDN

-VueUpQuill ships as a UMD module that is accessible in the browser.
-When loaded in the browser, you can access the component through the `VueUpQuill.QuillEditor` global variable.
-You'll need to load Vue.js, VueUpQuill JS & VueUpQuill CSS theme.
+VueQuill ships as a UMD module that is accessible in the browser.
+When loaded in the browser, you can access the component through the `VueQuill.QuillEditor` global variable.
+You'll need to load Vue.js, VueQuill JS & VueQuill CSS theme.

 <div id="cdn-install">